gobbcuh/Java-Exercises/README.md

 ## 🌱 Future Plans

 This repository will grow and evolve with me!
-As I advance, I’ll add more examples and eventually dive into more intricate topics.
+As I advance, I’ll add more examples and dive into more intricate topics.
 Thank you for stopping by and checking out my Java Playground!
 Let’s keep learning and coding! 😊